Common Freight Charges

 In each case, you'll incur an accessorial charge when your freight needs service that goes beyond standard delivery or something unanticipated, like dwell time, happens during the freight shipping process.
 In short, carriers aren't that different from you — they don't like surprises, either, And by being prepared with the full details of your shipment, you can avoid surprises, too.

 Looking for freight shipping help?
 Look to Worldwide Express.

 When you have a freight shipment that requires specific handling, you want a partner with deep industry experience.

 And that's where Worldwide Express has your back.
-We know shipping.
+We know freight shipping.
 We also understand your business has unique shipping needs.
-So we'll the take the time to understand them and create solutions to help you meet your goals and boost your bottom line.
+So, we'll take the time to understand them and create solutions to help you meet your goals and boost your bottom line.